ofmanybirds/ofmanybirds.github.io/recs.md

 'disputed' is content we actively disapprove of in some way, but still consider to have valuable points.
 'disputed-author' has an author we actively disapprove of in some ways, independent of the value of the content.
 'speculative' is applied to content that doesn't have particularly strong evidentiary backing, but we think is neat nevertheless.
-'US' is content that is unusually US-centric, to its detriment.
+'US' is content that is written from a strongly US-centric perspective, and not always aware of this.

-'programming' concerns anything to do with computers.
+'programming' concerns anything to do with hardware, software, or the ways they're used in the real world.
 'society' concerns content that relates to how humans act in groups.
 (Occasionally, an article obtains  this tag through the behaviour of the author.)
 'economics' talks about how value flows through large systems.
 'law' concerns legal matters.
 'medicine' is applied to things to do with health.